NIEM/Movement/README.md

 Driven by and for users, this tool enables anyone to explore what NIEM has to offer, regardless of model expertise or technical understanding.
 It’s the first step to enable greater flexibility and simplicity when interacting and leveraging NIEM.

-[Learn more about Movement](http://niem.github.io/movement/)—what you are searching, sample of the JSON Schema output, and more,
+[Learn more about Movement](http://niem.github.io/movement/)—what you are searching, sample of the JSON Schema output, and more.

 To learn more about what NIEM is doing with JSON overall, our [JSON overview page](https://www.niem.gov/techhub/json) is a great place to start.